-The building was constructed to be the headquarters of the Bank of the State of São Paulo (Banespa) but has now been converted into a cultural center and hosts rotating art exhibits.
+The building was originally constructed to be the headquarters of the Bank of the State of São Paulo (Banespa).
+Nowadays, it has been converted into a cultural center and hosts rotating art exhibits.
 Bring your passport to gain access to the spectacular views from the observation deck on the 34th floor.

 It’s open Tuesday through Saturday from 9am to 8pm and on Sundays until 7pm .
 The lines can be long and tickets are limited, so book yours in advance on the Farol Santander website.
 Even if you can’t score a ticket, it’s worth poking your head inside the foyer to see the massive crystal chandelier.

 Built in the early 20th century, this São Paulo landmark is one of the city’s most beautiful buildings and was most recently restored in 2011.
 It’s richly decorated on both the inside and the outside, and the opulent façade is particularly stunning when lit up at night.
 It’s also quite a contrast to the modern concrete jungle that surrounds it.